learn-co-curriculum/dsc-ID3-trees-lab/README.md

 # 0.5408520829727552
 ```

-## First iteration - Decide best split for master node
+## First iteration - Decide the best split for the root node

 - Create the class distribution `play` as a list showing frequencies of both classes from the dataset
-- Similarly create variables for four categorical feature attributes showing the class distribution for each class with respect to the target classes (yes and no)
+- Similarly, create variables for four categorical feature attributes showing the class distribution for each class with respect to the target classes (yes and no)
 - Pass the play distribution with each attribute to calculate the information gain